Aadil-tai/CodeCraftedCoffeebeansales/README.md

 <!-- Center-aligned heading with font color -->
 <h2 align="center"><font color="#17A2B8">Documentation 📖</font></h2>

-For detailed documentation on how to use the dashboard effectively and interpret the data, please refer to the [Documentation](./documentation) directory in this repository.
+To explore the project details, please refer to the [CodeCraftedCoffeeBeanSales.ipynb](CodeCraftedCoffeeBeanSales.ipynb) notebook.